Ricardo-Santo/analytics_engineering_dbt/dvd_rental_proj/models/marts/marts_docs.md

 {% enddocs %}

 {% docs fct_most_rented_category_by_period_by_store %}
-Fact table that captures the **most rented category** of each store **before 2006**, by **month**.
-In includes the most rented category name for each month, helping to understand what type of category performed the best in a given month.
+Fact table that captures the **most rented category** of each store **before 2007**, by **month**.
+It includes the most rented category name for each month, helping to understand what type of category performed the best in a given month.
 {% enddocs %}